-The popular Bittorrent indexer The Piratebay announced yesterday that they would switch the position of torrent and magnet link download links on the website in order to save bandwidth.
 Many media sites reported that The Piratebay would be dropping torrents altogether, but that is not true.
-While it is still possible to download torrent files directly from the site, most users will probably click on the first download link they see that is not advertisement, and that loads the magnet link instead.
+While it is still possible to download torrent files directly from the site, most users will probably click on the first download link they see that is not advertisement, and that will load the magnet link instead now.

-If you have never heard about magnet links before I suggest you check out What Is A Magnet Link And How Does It Differ From Torrents?.
+If you have never heard of magnet links before I suggest you check out What Is A Magnet Link And How Does It Differ From Torrents?.
 For those in a hurry: A magnet link is a hypertext link that contains information that the torrent client can use to find the data to download.

-Downloaders should not experience many issues when they switch from torrents to magnet links.
+Downloaders should not experience issues when they switch from torrents to magnet links.
 It may take longer before the client begins the download, but that is about it.

 Another issue is that without access to the torrent file, you cannot use it in a program like Torrific which turns torrents into direct http downloads.